 With Caligula killed and a milder emperor on the throne, Agrippina (who was emperor Claudius’ niece) was recalled from exile and her son was given a good education.
 Once in AD 49 Agrippina married Claudius, the task of educating of the young Nero was handed to the eminent philosopher Lucius Annaeus Seneca.

 Further to this Nero was betrothed to Claudius’ daughter Octavia.

 In AD 50 Agrippina persuaded Claudius to adopt Nero as his own son.
 This meant that Nero now took precedence over Claudius’ own younger child Britannicus.
 It was at his adoption that he assumed the name Nero Claudius Drusus Germanicus.
-These names were clearly largely in honour of his maternal grandfather Germanicus who had been an extrememly popular commander with the army.
-Evidently it was felt that a future emperor was well advised to bear a name which reminded the troops of their loyalties.
+These names were clearly largely in honor of his maternal grandfather Germanicus who had been an extremely popular commander with the army.
+Evidently, it was felt that a future emperor was well advised to bear a name that reminded the troops of their loyalties.
 In AD 51 he was named heir-apparent by Claudius.

-Nero was fair-haired, with weak blue eyes, a fat neck, a pot belly and a body which smelt and was covered with spots.
-He usually appeared in public in a sort of dressing gown without a belt, a scarf around his neck and no shoes.
+Nero was fair-haired, with weak blue eyes, a fat neck, a pot belly, and a body that smelt and was covered with spots.
+He usually appeared in public in a sort of dressing gown without a belt, a scarf around his neck, and no shoes.

 In character he was a strange mix of paradoxes; artistic, sporting, brutal, weak, sensual, erratic, extravagant, sadistic, bisexual – and later in life almost certainly deranged.